Mardi Gras Celebration: Sat., Feb. 22, 6:30 p..m.

 Serve a hot breakfast to a homeless population at Manna House in Baltimore.
 Glen Mar’s team works on the second Sunday of the month.
 Leave the church at 7:15 a.m. and carpool to the site.
 Adults and youth 14 and older can participate.
-Contact Ellen Burns at 410.913.5772 or firstname.lastname@example.org
+Contact Ellen Burns, firstname.lastname@example.org

 Glen Mar will offer this opportunity to receive Safe Sanctuaries training in Room 121.
 Anyone who works with or comes into contact with children, youth or vulnerable adults in Glen Mar's ministry settings is required to complete Safe Sanctuaries training prior to serving.
 Training takes about one hour.
 Participants in this training are asked to provide references and information for a background check.
 Click here for more information